|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Mkuze – Hluhluwe iMfolozi Park – St. Lucia

 KwaZulu-Natal, South African

 Guided Safaris Tours

-Far and Wild Safaris will collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and travel along the scenic Dolphin Coast and into rural Zululand, to Shakaland.
-Shakaland is a "living" museum and here you will feel the pulsating rhythm of mysterious and magical Africa as you re-live the excitement and romance of the days of Shaka, King of the Zulus, in this authentic re-creation of the Great Kraal overlooking the Phobane Lake.
+We will collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport) and travel along the Dolphin Coast and into rural Zululand, to Shakaland.
+Shakaland is a “living” museum and here you will feel the pulsating rhythm of mysterious and magical Africa as you re-live the excitement and romance of the days of Shaka, King of the Zulus, in this authentic re-creation of the Great Kraal overlooking the Phobane Lake.
 Experience the sight of assegaai-wielding warriors, share the fascinating secrets of the Sangomas and witness traditional customs such as tribal dancing, spear making and the beer-drinking ceremonies.

 |Ghost Mountain Inn, Mkuze|

 |Shakaland – The Greatest Zulu Experience in Africa|

 Day 2: Mkuze Game Reserve - Hluhluwe/Umfolozi Park

 This morning after breakfast we make our way to the nearby Mkuze Game Reserve.

 A place of great beauty and high contrasts, Mkhuze is renowned as a mecca for bird lovers, with more than 420 bird species on record.
 Visitors may enjoy excellent animal and bird sightings from the hides in the reserve, especially during the dry months.